-Vishal Misra is an Associate Professor in the Department of Computer Science.
+Vishal Misra is a Professor in the Department of Computer Science.
 He is credited with inventing live-microblogging at Cricinfo, a company he co-founded while a graduate student at UMass Amherst, thus predating Twitter by 10 years.
 Cricinfo was later acquired by ESPN and is still the world’s most popular sports portal.

 Professor Misra has received a National Science Foundation CAREER Award, a Department of Energy CAREER Award, and Google and IBM Faculty Awards.
 His research emphasis is on mathematical modeling of networking systems, bridging the gap between practice and analysis.
 He served as the Vice-Chair of the Computer Science Department at Columbia University from 2009 to 2011, and in 2011 he spun out Infinio, a company in the area of datacenter storage.
 After raising $24 million from top-tier venture capital firms and recruiting a professional executive team, he has transitioned to the role of Chief Scientist of the company.
 Infinio is based in Boston and employs over 50 people.
 Misra received his B. Tech. from IIT Bombay (1992) and an MS (1996) and PhD (2000) from UMass Amherst, which just awarded him a Junior Alumni Award for extraordinary effort and notable early-career success.